Over the last several years, I’ve had the opportunity to try out a

 Is “Free” a Make-Or-Break Factor When It Comes to Budgeting Solutions?

-they’re also not in a position to pay for budgeting software.
+For some people, sharing account info online is a non-starter, butthey’re also not in a position to pay for budgeting software.
 They want

 a free computer-based solution where they don’t have to share their